xen0bit/rattagatta/README.md

 1. Open `rg-logger` folder in PlatformIO IDE, wait for libraries to install etc...
 2. Connect `M5Stack Core2 ESP32` via USB
 3. Open `platformio.ini`
-4. Set `upload_port = /dev/ttyACM0` to the device identifier for your M5Stack
-5. Set `monitor_port = /dev/ttyACM0` to the device identifier for your M5Stack
-6. PlatformIO -> Project Tasks -> Upload
+4. PlatformIO -> Project Tasks -> Upload

 The device will restart, attempt to initialize the MicroSD card, and begin attempting to discover and initialize `rg-collector`'s.